 - Regulating tobacco products

 FDA regulates all clinical trials that are performed with the intent of bringing a new medical product to market, or of expanding marketing approval for an existing, approved therapy to a new indication.
-Although the FDA is part of DHHS, unlike other DHHS agencies and institutes it does not use the Common Rule as the basis for its regulations but is governed by a largely similar regulatory framework, described below.
+Although the FDA is part of DHHS, unlike other DHHS agencies and institutes it does not use the Common Rule as the basis for its regulations but is governed by a largely similar regulatory framework, described in Section 8.

 - Informed Consent